 - You travel insurer.
 You insurance provider will have an 24/7 helpline for claims and medical emergencies.

 - National emergency hotline.
-You can reach this service by dialing 911.
+You can reach emergency services in Ireland by dialing 112.

 - Australian Embassies and Consulates.
 You can find the contact details of Australian Embassies and Consulates in Ireland below.